Webhooks

 There are two ways in which you can configure webhooks:

-When creating a new webhook, you'll always need to select one or multiple webhook event types to subscribe to.
-A list of supported event types is in the Webhook Events section of the API reference docs.
+When creating a new webhook, you'll always need to select one or more webhook event types to subscribe to.
+A list of supported event types and their example payloads is in the Webhook Events section of the API reference docs.

 Step 3: Test your webhook subscription